-In 2015, Allie was named a Top Defender of Animals by the Animal Legal Defense Fund for her innovation in creating the SAF-T Program.
+In 2015, Allie was named a Top Defender of Animals by the Animal Legal Defense Fund and in 2018 earned the Trailblazer Award from the Urban Resource Institute in New York City for her innovation in creating the SAF-T Program.

 Allie’s professional and volunteer affiliations have included:

-- Liaison to the American Bar Association’s Commission on Domestic & Sexual Violence;
+- American Bar Association’s Commission on Domestic & Sexual Violence (Liasion);

-- Advisory Group for the Association of Professional Humane Educators;
+- Association of Professional Humane Educators (Advisory Group);

-- Council Member of the Michigan State Bar Animal Law Section;
+- Michigan State Bar Animal Law Section (Chair & Council Member);

-- Advisory Group for the National Law Enforcement Center on Animal Abuse;
+- National Law Enforcement Center on Animal Abuse;

-- Vice President of No Paws Left Behind;
+- No Paws Left Behind (former Vice President);